eclipse/repairnator/doc/repairnator-config.md

 This attribute is optional.

-As for the previous one, if the user wants to use a MongoDB she also needs to specify the database name with this attribute.
+As for the previous one, if the user wants to use a MongoDB database, she also needs to specify the database name with this attribute.

 Its default value is empty.